tekknolagi/tekknolagi.github.com/_posts/2023-11-04-ninja-is-enough.md

 Check out [depslint](https://github.com/maximuska/depslint), which can tell you if you have some missing dependencies in your Ninja file.

+Check out [bazel-to-cmake](https://github.com/google/bazel-to-cmake), so you can write Bazel files that turn into CMake files that turn into Ninja files that build your code.

 Check out [Build Systems à la Carte](https://www.microsoft.com/en-us/research/uploads/prod/2018/03/build-systems.pdf) (PDF) if you are feeling adventurous.